MarTorrijos/virtual-cards-backend/README.md

 # Virtual Cards

 This project is the final assignment for the Backend Development course in Java and Spring Framework at IT Academy Barcelona.
-It puts together the knowledge I've been learning through the course to create a webapp with CRUD, security and roles.
+It puts together the knowledge I've been learning through the course to create a webapp with CRUD, security and roles with JWT.

 ## Game overview